cisagov/cyhy-feeds/README.md

 ### cyhy-data-extract Usage and Examples ###

-Extract CyHy data for the current day using the MongoDB configuration in `cyhy.yml` and use the runtime configuration in `cyhy-data-extract.cfg`.
+Extract CyHy data for the current day using the MongoDB configuration in `cyhy.yml` and the runtime configuration in `cyhy-data-extract.cfg`.

 ```console
 python2.7 cyhy-data-extract.py --cyhy-config cyhy.yml --config cyhy-data-extract.cfg
 ```

-Extract scan data for the current day using the MongoDB configuration in 'scan.yml' and use the runtime configuration in `cyhy-data-extract.cfg`.
+Extract scan data for the current day using the MongoDB configuration in 'scan.yml' and the runtime configuration in `cyhy-data-extract.cfg`.

 ```console
 python2.7 cyhy-data-extract.py --scan-config scan.yml --config cyhy-data-extract.cfg
 ```

-Extract assessment data for the current day using the MongoDB configuration in `assessment.yml` and use the runtime configuration in `cyhy-data-extract.cfg`.
+Extract assessment data for the current day using the MongoDB configuration in `assessment.yml` and the runtime configuration in `cyhy-data-extract.cfg`.

 ```console
 python2.7 cyhy-data-extract.py --assessment-config assessment.yml --config cyhy-data-extract.cfg